English Questions

 In the following question, out of the four alternatives, select the alternative which best expresses the meaning of the idiom/phrase.

-Answer & Explanation Answer: A) Avoid starvation
+Answer & Explanation Answer: C) make one's feelings apparent

 Explanation: